 "It means that what you'd get delivered to the surface of the Earth actually depends on what is going on on the asteroid," he said.

-Herd and his colleagues reported their results today (June 9) in the journal Science.
+Herd and his colleagues reported their results in Friday's issue of the journal Science.